raregamer/100-days-of-code/log.md

             I learned Python really likes try blocks for data type verification of user inputs.
 I spend 4 hours on a homework that I could of finished in 10 minutes if I didn't overthink the question/problem.
 I need to stop over thinking things which seems to be a constant in every aspect of my life.
 I have so much to learn, yet I always feel like the door is closing.

+### Day 14: October 21, Sunday 2018

+**Today’s Progress**:

+            It was hard getting to code today, I was busy up until 10pm.
+I just got an hour in, I didn’t have a plan since I was so tired.
+I tried to make a quick layout in CSS mimicking a magazine layout article.

+**Thoughts**

+            I did get my code to work in that short time and replicate the first section of the magazine I was trying to replicate, but boy was/is it messy.
+It was also not as simple as I thought in my mind.
+I will continue on with this idea in the future of using magazine layouts as inspiration.
+Why won’t coding sink in better???